U.S. Route 1 in Connecticut: Overlap with I-95

 US 1 is concurrent with I-95 in two sections, both of which are river crossings.
 The western concurrency is between exits 68 and 70 from Old Saybrook to Old Lyme, where the two routes cross the Connecticut River via the Raymond E. Baldwin Bridge.
 The eastern concurrency is between exits 83 and 85 from New London to Groton, where the routes cross the Thames River via the Gold Star Memorial Bridge.

 US 1's two other major bridge crossings closely parallel the I-95 crossings of those rivers.
-The Washington Bridge over the Housatonic River, connecting Milford and Stratford, as well as the Tomlinson Lift Bridge over the Quinnipiac River in New Haven, is a short distance away from I-95's Moses Wheeler and Pearl Harbor Memorial bridges, respectively.
+The Washington Bridge over the Housatonic River, connecting Milford and Stratford, as well as the Tomlinson Lift Bridge over the Quinnipiac River in New Haven, are a short distance away from I-95's Moses Wheeler and Pearl Harbor Memorial bridges, respectively.

 US 1 also forms a frontage road for I-95 in parts of Fairfield, Stratford, and New London.